Healthy Homes Assessment Ahuriri

 Insulation Ahuriri

 The insulation of the ceiling and underfloor is a requirement to all rental houses as of July 1st, 2019.
-All landlords and property managers have to make sure the insulation meets this new standard.
-In some cases, current ceiling insulation, or the insulation of the subfloor space might need to be topped up or replaced.
+All landlords and property managers should make sure the insulation meets the new standard.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may require to be replaced or replaced.

-The "R" signifies thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" signifies thermal resistance and it is a measurement of how well the insulation resists heat flow.
+The greater the R-value, the better the insulation.

 Check out the complete details of this Healthy Homes insulation quality.